Created in the Image and Likeness of God: An Instruction on Some Aspects of the Pastoral Care of Persons with Same-Sex Attraction and Dysphoria

 "Rejoice in the Lord Always" - Pastoral Letter by Archbishop Alexander Sample

-"Let Us Go to the Altar of God" - Instruction by Bishop John Doerfler
+"Sing Praises to They Name Most High" - Instruction by Bishop John Doerfler

 Read about it